6 Ontario Industries Known for Good Career Opportunities

 When you start exploring what this province offers, it doesn't take long to realize that a motivated person can find many ways to create a balanced and fulfilling life here.

 The fact that so many people choose to call this part of Canada home is evidence of that.
 But it is the region's employment sectors that make the prospect of going to school and working in Ontario so compelling.
 Here are six that stand out:

 1. Health Care and Social Assistance

-As it is, the health care industry already employs a lot of Ontarians—812,500 as of 2015.*** But many employers still need more people with the right qualifications.
+The health care and social assistance industry already employs a lot of Ontarians—about 906,000, according to Statistics Canada.
+But many employers still need more people with the right qualifications.
 And that need is expected to increase in the coming years.

-By 2030, the province's population of seniors could double.**** And older patients tend to require a lot more medical attention and personal support.
+Between 2018 and 2046, the province's population of seniors could nearly double.
+And older patients tend to require a lot more medical attention and personal support.
 As a result, Ontario is thinking big and planning to reform its health care system in order to address the changing demographics.

 Expect new kinds of vocational possibilities to emerge even as demand stays strong in existing areas.
 And don't forget: Employers in this industry consist of more than just places like hospitals, doctor's office, and research universities.
 They also now include exciting companies in biotech, drug manufacturing, and medical device innovation.

-More than one million: That's how many people the trades employ in Ontario.*** And you don't have to look far to understand why.
+Around 1.8 million: Statistics Canada says that's how many people the trades-heavy industries employ in Ontario.
+And you don't have to look far to understand why.
 A number of the province's urban areas rank among the fastest-growing places in North America.

-So, aside from the obvious construction jobs that come with the growth of its cities, the region also boasts thriving sectors in advanced manufacturing (such as for automobiles), resource extraction, and cross-border exports.
-In 2011, that last category accounted for a staggering amount of economic trade between Ontario and the U.S.—about 716-million dollars worth.*
+So, aside from the obvious construction jobs that come with the growth of its cities, the region also boasts thriving sectors in advanced manufacturing (such as for automobiles), resource extraction, and cross-border exports (which requires a lot of skilled transportation workers).